What you need to know (and where to learn it)

 grakn tab (this is the Keyspace selector); a drop-down menu will appear.
 Click on

-academy to select the Keyspace where our knowledge base has been loaded
+academy to select the Keyspace where our knowledge graph has been loaded

 In the box on the top of the page (the Graql editor) write